datopian/flowershow/site/content/docs/excalidraw.md

 There is great integration of Excalidraw into many tools like Obsidian and LogSeq.

-Here we walk through how you can use Excalidraw in your Flowershow site.
+Here we walk through how you can display Excalidraw sketches on your Flowershow site.

 ## Plain Excalidraw

 If you are creating diagrams on https://excalidraw.com/ then using them in Flowershow is easy:

-- export the drawing as svg and png
+- export the drawing as `.svg` and `.png`
-- add them to your assets folder
+- add them to your [[embedding-files|assets folder]]
-- then link them like any other image
+- then embed them like any other image

 ## Obsidian support

 We can use the Excalidraw integration in [[notes/obsidian|Obsidian]] to create Excalidraw drawings locally and display them with Flowershow.
 There are three simple steps:

-- Install the Excalidraw plugin for Obsidian
-- Configure the plugin to generate rendered images (as well as Excalidraw source)
-- Link the images folder

 ### 1. Install the Excalidraw plugin